 Ayling told reporters at her home in south London Sunday that she had feared for her life throughout the "terrifying experience".

-Talking to Italy's Tg1, Ayling thanked the Italian and British police for her rescue, according to Repubblica.
+Talking to Italy's Tg1, Ayling thanked the Italian and British police for her rescue.